f5devcentral/f5-agility-labs-nginx/docs/class12/module2/lab1/lab1.rst

 |

 A helpful resource to check for this lab is the *api-resource*.
-Here you can see object type (kind), what it's *shortname* is and the *apiVersion* associated.
+Here you can see object type (kind), what its *shortname* is and the *apiVersion* associated.
 The shortname is very useful to save in typing and for those of you continuing on and take the Certified Kubernetes Administrator (CKA) certification.

 |